kfitz/presentations.kfitz.info/dlf24.md

 ![Screen shot of story about UK data center collaboration](images/uk-data-centre.png)<!-- .element height="75%" width="75%" -->
 <small>silicon.co.uk/cloud/why-data-centre-collaboration-is-key-to-success-for-uk-research-165462</small>

-Note: Such a collaborative, community operated cloud service is not impossible to imagine.
+Note: A collaborative, community operated cloud service is not impossible to imagine.
 King’s College London and Jisc established the first collaborative research data center in the world nine years ago to help UK institutions achieve economies of scale, to increase energy efficiency, and to reduce costs.
 Of course, it’s a lot easier to get all the UK institutions of higher education on board with such a centralized initiative, partly because there are fewer of them and partly because they are all centrally funded.

 ![Access-ci logo](images/access-ci.png)<small>access-ci.org</small>